 Responsible tourism in gazette forests in Kenya

-One of the functions of Kenya Forest Service (KFS) is to develop programmes and facilities for tourism, recreational and ceremonial use of forests [The Forests Act 2005: 5(k)].
-The organization manages 1.7 million hectares of gazetted forests that range from equatorial forests (e.g. Mt.
-Kenya), tropical rainforest (Kakamega forest), dryland forests (Matthews Range forest), coastal forests (Arabuko Sokoke) and urban forests (Ngong forest).
+One of the functions of Kenya Forest Service (KFS) is to develop programmes and facilities for tourism, recreational and ceremonial use of forests.
+The organization manages over 2.5 million hectares of gazetted forests that range from equatorial forests, tropical rainforest, dryland forests, coastal forests and urban forests.
 These forests are rich in plant and wildlife biodiversity, in addition to having numerous attractive features including panoramic views, lakes, craters, waterfalls, caves and hills.

-Consequently, KFS collaborates with different stakeholders to develop responsible tourism products and activities in forest reserves in Kenya.
-The objective is to develop ecotourism, defined as ”responsible travel to natural areas that conserves the environment and improves the well-being of local people" (TIES, 1990).
-The products being developed in forest reserves therefore include ecolodges, tree houses, campsites, nature trails and canopy walkways.
+KFS collaborates with different stakeholders to develop responsible tourism products and activities in forest reserves in Kenya.
+The products being developed in forest reserves include ecolodges, tree houses, campsites, nature trails and canopy walkways.

-Ecotourism products, activities and services should be non-extractive, implying that they do not take away resources from forests.
-They should also have very low negative impact on the environment.
+Ecotourism products, activities and services have very low negative impact on the environment.
 Indeed for KFS, ecotourism should meet the following tenets:

 1.Minimize impacts on the environment